rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Consortium's reason for surveying the land is somewhat of a trick.
 They are interested in the lands surrounding the fissure but know that something lingers here.
 But they don't want their contractor to find out because it will save them gold.

-<span style="color:#ffc000">Life Without Juice</span>
-Life with none of the substance would look very much like a "normal world" but everyone would die of starvation before anything did anything.
-Normal food does not satiate your needs, only food and liquids treated by the juice can fully nourish you.

-<span style="color:#ffc000">The Effects of the Juice</span>
-*The following is assuming a normal sized adult human/humanoid).
-The Substance seems to scale linearly.*
-If a person goes 4 days without the Juice they start to lose distant memories, 10 and they start to age biologically, 20 and they start to erode away over the course of a week.

-Those Under the effects of the juice seem to be a little stronger, smarter and faster than those who try not using it.
-While using it your wounds heal faster, your memories fade far slower and your lifespan is very much increased.

-<span style="color:#ffc000">Aging</span>
-When someone decides they want to have a child, they petition their Formless Lord.
-If deemed worthy they are allowed to have an offspring of normal means.
-Otherwise everything will fail to function as normal.
-When the baby is born if given juice immediately they stay a baby until the Juice is no longer supplied.
-The General practice is unless the child is sick they should stay off the juice until after puberty at the earliest, 20 is recommended.
-Any person if older than 100 may be deemed unnecessary by the local Lord and reclaimed for a new mortal creature.
-This is very infrequent and usually used in direct punishment.

-<span style="color:#ffc000">The Industry Behind the Scenes</span>
-Starting from the beginning, a person who wishes to become a Vein Hunter must first have requisite experience working in another persons outfit or have a degree from a permitted school.
-They are then gifted with a Prospectors permit.
-Which costs 10gp.
-With this you could prospect possible claims and sell reports if they could be worthwhile.
-The next test is to find a pathfinder and  hire his services to help you qualify for the next licensing step which is the Vein Hunters Permit.

 ---
 <span style="color:#ffff00">Session Reminders: </span>
 "Do remember to register to hunt." ~ Aorta after giving the party their mission.

-The Bleeding Heart (tavern) is in the Southmost part of The Plateau.
-About a mile away from the Convergence.
-Opportunity is nearly in the middle of the Plateau but in the center.
-The Lake of Serene is just outside of Opportunity to the north.
-The Obsidian Peak lies as far as north goes in the Howling Plateau.

-<span style="color:#ffc000">Ranks</span> for The Consortium's Members and most others in the setting if they use a ranking system.
-Lord - The Formless ally who dares not reveal themselves, playing unknown games to unseen ends.
-Commissar - The Innocuous Leader of the group.
-Beholden only to the Lord who is yet in the Dark.
-Captain - The Inner Circle, law maker, Juice Barron or political or familial ally to the Major.
-Castellan - The well connected, well invested, and very influential of the Consortium's finest.
-Leaders of inner circles, national spies and dangerous assassins.
-Lieutenant - Capable of creating your own missions to send others on and/or yourself.
-Capable to enter the upper circle's clubs and galleries.
-Ensign - Capable of only taking work from a handler, entrance to the different clubhouses.

 ---
 Layout for next session: